-Orchids of Tropical America: An Introduction and Guide introduces experts and novices alike to the beauty and biology of Central and South America's spectacular orchids.
+This new book, the first of its kind, introduces experts and novices to Central and South America's most spectacular orchids.
 The easy-to-use identification system permits quick recognition of more than 120 prominent genera.
 Genus descriptions are written in plain language, avoiding technical jargon, and are packed with stories about the ecology, uses and history of each group.
 Nature reserves from Mexico to Brazil are highlighted, where visitors can enjoy orchids in the wild.
-Whether you travel abroad to see these unique plants, raise them in your home, or merely admire them from afar, this guide offers new insight into the diversity and natural history of orchids
+Whether you travel to see these unique plants, raise them in your home, or admire them from afar, this guide offers new insight into the diversity and history of orchids

-Invaluable as a field guide for orchid tourists visiting tropical America - from Mexico to Brazil
+Invaluable as a field guide for orchid tourists visiting tropical America - over 100 reserves and parks featured

 Dr. Ron Kaufmann is a professor at the University of San Diego, a long-time orchid grower, founding member of the Orchid Conservation Alliance and chair of the San Diego County Orchid Society's Conservation Committee.